 When you’re actively working toward building wealth, it’s a good idea to make sure you’re taking steps to protect it.
-Taking the time to develop an estate plan is a must for wealthy investors and the sooner you get started, the better.
+Taking the time to develop an estate plan is a must for wealthy investors, and the sooner you get started, the better.
 If you don’t have an estate plan in place yet, you can take a look at some important tools that you can use to safeguard your nest egg.
+A financial advisor can also help you determine what you might want to account for in your estate plan.

 1. A Last Will and Testament

-A will is the most basic element of any estate plan and it’s particularly important when you have a large estate and/or minor children.
-Besides allowing you to spell out the exact distribution of your assets to your heirs, a will gives you the power to name an executor and specify guardians for your kids.
-A will is subject to the probate process so if you have assets that you want to exclude from probate, consider the next tool on our list.
+A will is the most basic element of any estate plan, and it’s particularly important when you have a large estate or minor children.
+Besides allowing you to spell out the exact distribution of your assets to your heirs, a will gives you the power to name an executor and specify guardians for your children.
+A will is also subject to the probate process.
+So if you have assets that you want to exclude from probate, consider using a trust.

 2. A Trust